 Returning students will continue to build on their knowledge of music theory and ear training from the previous year.
 Subjects in Music Theory will include Chromatic scales, Pentatonic scales, Scale Modes, more note types, and basics of Seventh Chords.
 Basics of Digital Audio Workstation layouts and functions will be reviewed as they learn more about Automations, shortcuts, and the Inspector Panel.
 Knowledge of MIDI will be expanded as an intermediate understanding of the Piano Roll functions and layouts are explored.
-The world of sampling will be delved into further by students using a field recorder to capture field recordings.
-Lyric writing will be briefly introduced.
+They will learn more advanced levels of the sound design practices they learned from their previous year.
 Intermediate Mixing and Mastering will aid them as they turn in final projects for Semester 1.
-Semester 2 will have students learning about more intermediate recording and live sound practices as they prepare their final online portfolio for class presentation.
+Semester 2 will have students learning about more intermediate parts of the game audio design and implementation process as they explore more functions of Unreal Engine and Wise